Monieux: Climate

 The commune is located in the zone of influence of the Mediterranean climate.
 The summers are hot and dry, related to the increase in altitude of the subtropical anticyclones, intersected with stormy episodes sometimes violent one.
 The winters are soft.
 Precipitations are not very frequent and rare snow.
 It there 275 days of sun per year.

-Agriculture

-It primarily confines in an activity of medium mountains of the type of Provence with a production of lavender, of lavandin, of old variety of wheat and of the derivative products.
-Sheep breeding and the production of honey holds also an important place.

 History

 The town of Monieux is the possible site of a medieval pogrom that occurred at the end of the 11th century, as determined by Historian Norman Golb, but Dr. Ben Outhwaite, Head of the Geniza Research Unit of Cambridge University, summarized the findings of Hebrew University researchers Edna Engel and Yoseph Yahalom that strongly suggest the correct location of this attack is not Monieux at all, rather Muño, in northern Spain.
 The sole evidence of this attack by Crusaders on the community is indicated through the discovery of a manuscript in the Cairo Geniza.
 When Jacob Mann first translated the beginning portion of the document in 1931, the location of the attack described was misinterpreted as taking place in the province of Anjou.
 In 1969, however, when Norman Golb retranslated the document, he discovered that the referral to the pogrom’s location as a town did not coincide correctly with Mann’s assessment of the locale as Anjou, which was recognized as a province during the time period.
 Through further inspection, he found that an improper reading of the Hebrew script had led Mann further astray in his translation; Golb, therefore, ultimately published his translation of the document in its entirety, highlighting that Monieux and not Anjou was the site of the attack.